Sociology of terrorism: Policing and Citizens

 Early peer-reviewed literature after the September 11 attacks examined policing and citizen responses to terror during the September 11 attacks.
 It also examined interactions between first responders (police, rescue teams, etc.) and communities.
-Ramirez, Hoopes and Quinlan (2003) rightly predicted that police organizations would change fundamental styles of profiling people and police agencies would alter their mission statements after the September 11 attacks.
+Ramirez, Hoopes and Quinlan (2003) rightly predicted that police organizations would change fundamental styles of profiling people, and police agencies would alter their mission statements after the September 11 attacks.
 There is strong reason to believe that even the smallest of local police agencies are apt to feel some kind of pressure to deal with the issue of terrorism.

 Some sociologists and legal scholars have contemplated the potential consequences of aggressive (or militaristic) policing of terror threats that may have negative implications for human rights which are of great interest to sociologists as a matter of social justice.
 For instance, in a peer-reviewed article Crouching tiger or phantom dragon?
 Examining the discourse on global cyber-terror, Helms, Costanza and Johnson (2011) ask if it is possible that media hype at the national level could prompt an unnecessary and systemic over-pursuit of cyberterrorism.
 They warn that such overreaction might lead to a "killswitch" policy which could give the federal government ultimate power over the internet.

 Moral Panic

 More recent work in the sociology of terrorism field is philosophical and reflective and has focused on issues such as moral panic and over-spending after the September 11 attacks.
 Costanza and Kilburn (2005), in an article entitled Symbolic Security, Moral Panic and Public Sentiment: Toward a sociology of Counterterrorism argued that the issue of symbolism is of much importance to understanding the war on terror.
 Using a classic symbolic interactionist perspective, they argue that strong public sentiment about the homeland security issue has driven policy more to superficial threats than real and concrete threats.
-Others argue that symbolism has led to agency a policy of “hypervigilance” in agency decision-making that is costly and untestable.
+Others argue that symbolism has led to agency a policy of "hypervigilance" in agency decision-making that is costly and untestable.

 Assessing Homeland Security Measures

-Despite the quantitative lean of modern sociology; Kilburn, Costanza, Borgeson and Metchik (2011) point out that there are several methodological barbs to effectively and scientifically assessing the effect of homeland security measures.
+Despite the quantitative lean of modern sociology; Kilburn, Costanza, Metchik and Borgeson (2011) point out that there are several methodological barbs to effectively and scientifically assessing the effect of homeland security measures.
 In traditional criminology, the most quantitatively amenable starting point for measuring the effectiveness of any policing strategy (i.e., neighborhood watch, gun control, foot patrols, etc.) is to assess total financial costs against clearance rates or arrest rates.
 Since terrorism is such a rare event phenomena, measuring arrests would be a naive way to test policy effectiveness.

 Another methodological problem in the development of sociology of terrorism as a sub-field is one of finding operational measures for key concepts in the study of homeland security.
 Both terrorism and homeland security are relatively new concepts for social scientists, and academicians have yet to agree on the matter of how to properly conceptualize these ideas.